Marie Louise Andrews: Career

 In the winter of 1885–86, while working as an editor at the Indianapolis Herald, Andrews and other contributors to the paper, including John C. Ochiltree, Dr. James Newton Matthews, Richard Lew Dawson, and Dr. Henry William Taylor, became the founders of the Western Association of Writers movement, discussing the idea of a writers’ association publicly through the Herald's columns.
 Andrews, a co-founder of the association, served as its secretary from its organization until June, 1888, when she retired from the office.
 Among her acquaintances were many of the prominent writers of the Western United States, and at the annual conventions of the association, she was always a conspicuous member.
 She was also remembered as a brilliant conversationalist and an effective impromptu speaker.

-The Western Association of Writers owed its organization and establishment largely to Andrews' indefatigable efforts.
-Andrews was not an author in the technical sense of having written a book, yet she gained a well-merited reputation as a ready and versatile writer of poems, essays, and sketches, contributing to various periodical publications.
-Her interest in literary work was much broader than a purely personal matter.
+The Western Association of Writers owed its organization and establishment largely to Andrews' efforts.
+Andrews was not an author in the technical sense of having written a book, yet she gained a reputation as a ready and versatile writer of poems, essays, and sketches, contributing to various periodical publications.
+Her interest in literary work was broader than a purely personal matter.
 The development of western literature, and its recognition by the country and the world at large, had been on her mind for some time before she was given the opportunity to demonstrate the practicability of her ideas in the association with which her name was closely identified.
 She foresaw the growth of literature in the west, and her ideas regarding that growth and of the best means of fostering it were embodied in the association.
-It served as a means of introducing scores of talented writers to the public.
-She was one of the most active promoters of the organization in its inception, and was one of its most steadfast friends through the years when its continuance seemed questionable.
+It served as a means of introducing scores of writers to the public.
+She was one of the most active promoters of the organization in its inception, and was one of its friends through the years when its continuance seemed questionable.